Privacy Notice for Pupils, Parents and Carers

 We may be required to share information about our pupils with the local authority to ensure that they can conduct their statutory duties under

-How Government uses your data
+How government uses your data

 The pupil data that we lawfully share with the DfE through data collections:

-• underpins school funding, which is calculated based upon the numbers of children and their characteristics in each school.
+• underpins school funding, which is calculated based on the number of children and their characteristics in each school.

 • informs ‘short term’ education policy monitoring (for example, school GCSE results or Pupil Progress measures).